trezor/trezor-firmware/docs/bootloader.md

 TREZOR initialization in split into two stages.
 See [Memory Layout](memory.md) for info about in which sectors each stage is stored.

-First stage (bootloader) is stored in write-protected area, which means it is non-upgradable.
+First stage (boardloader) is stored in write-protected area, which means it is non-upgradable.
 Only second stage (loader) update is allowed.

-## First Stage - Bootloader
+## First Stage - Boardloader

 First stage checks the integrity and signatures of the second stage and runs it if everything is OK.

-If first stage bootloader finds a valid second stage loader image on the SD card (in raw format, no filesystem), it will replace the internal second stage, allowing a second stage update via SD card.
+If first stage boardloader finds a valid second stage loader image on the SD card (in raw format, no filesystem), it will replace the internal second stage, allowing a second stage update via SD card.

 ## Second Stage - Loader